Catharina Ziekenhuis: Further Notables

 In 2022, Catharina Hospital launched the Value-Based Healthcare program, also known as Value-Based Care.
 The program is based on Value-Based Health Care principles.
 The hospital is working to extract key data on outcomes of care, cost of care, and process quality for a number of conditions.
 Improvement cycles are implemented for each condition.
 In 2022, the first 13 conditions were selected, and by the following year, the program expanded to include 20 conditions, predominantly in cardiology and oncology, with other conditions such as maternity care and extreme obesity also selected.

-In February 2025, the American news magazine Newsweek ranked Catharina Hospital 236th in its list of the World's Best Hospitals 2025.

 In 2023, Catharina Hospital launched a home monitoring center.
 Home monitoring allows patients to measure values (e.g., blood sugar or blood pressure) at home via an app on their mobile or tablet and enter the data.
 Specialized monitoring nurses at the center keep track of recovery in real time via screens and headsets, offering advice when necessary.
 The benefit is that patients need to visit the hospital less often for routine check-ups.
 The monitoring center at Catharina Hospital supports various care paths, including COPD, COVID, influenza, gestational diabetes, heart failure, and strokes.

 Catharina Hospital closely collaborates with other healthcare institutions, such as Bernhoven Hospital in Uden, Máxima MC in Eindhoven/Veldhoven, Anna Hospital in Geldrop, and Trauma Center Brabant in Tilburg.
 Since 2024, the heart surgeons at Catharina Hospital have been assisting the trauma surgeons at Elisabeth-TweeSteden Hospital (ETZ) when a patient suffers from a stab or gunshot wound to the heart.

-Catharina Hospital also has a research fund, the Catharina Research Fund, which is dedicated to funding scientific research at the hospital.
+Catharina Hospital also has a research fund, the Catharina Health Foundation, which is dedicated to funding scientific research at the hospital.
 This is necessary because the hospital does not receive government funding for scientific research; only academic hospitals do.
 As a top-clinical hospital, Catharina Hospital must seek alternative sources of funding for research.